electerious/Skeleton-NJK/README.md

 ### Develop

 Start developing using the following command.
 You browser will open, wait for code-changes and live-reload instantly when you update your files.
-JS, SASS and EJS will be compiled on-the-fly.
+JS, SASS and Nunjucks will be compiled on-the-fly.

 ```sh
 npm start